openfoodfacts/openfoodfacts-infrastructure/docs/reports/2022-11-09-monitoring-move-to-own-vm.md

 ### Breaking old deployment

 To avoid an accidental restart of old stack on 200 VM, but still keep it around, I edited manually the docker-compose.yml with a bad syntax, and change ownership to root, so a deployment would break !

+## Post migration

+## Elasticsearch life cycle and snapshot policies

+The day after migration, checking kibana, I realized index lifecycle management wasn't correctly setup, also the backup policy was not there.

+First I had to manually add the backup repository in kibana (choosing a repo of type shared file system, naming it backups, at location `/opt/elasticsearch/backups`)

+I decided to restore the `.kibana` index from last snapshot.
+I just followed the procedure to only restore it (not other indexes), but choosing to restore system settings.

+After that I got index lifecycle policy correct for logs (with a hot / warm / cold etc. phases).